Electronic Access

 Or, note that they discuss the series of links involved starting from the source of discovery to the retrieval of an item.
 It can be difficult to determine which of these links and which of those services is broken when access becomes problematic.
 From our last section, consider all the URLs that are processed and all the technologies used in going from target to source.

-Let me highlight a few key findings from their report:
+Let me highlight key findings from their report:

 - Workflows: why does this keep coming up?
 It's because workflows help automate a process.
 They simplify and smooth out what needs to be done.
 This is only possible when things are standardized.